jr0cket/javascript-meteor-workshop/02-manage-your-project-changes-with-git.md

 # <a id="top">Chapter 2: Manage project with Git</a>

-  When developing software it saves so much time and hassel when you version your code.
-Using a distributed version control systems like Git allow you to collaborate effectively too.
+  Developers save a huge amount of time when the source code of a project is vesioned.
+Understanding what has changes and who has changed it is an important part of the codebase.
+Using a distributed version control systems like Git also allows developers to collaborate effectively too.
 You can share specific changes you are making across branches and different repositories.

   When using a service like Github you can easily collaborate on projects and have easy code reviews via the use of pull requests.
-If you are not famililar with Git, please see the tutorial on Using [http://git-and-github-workshop.herokuapp.com/](Git and Github).
+If you are not famililar with Git, please see the tutorial on Using [Git and Github](http://git-and-github-workshop.herokuapp.com/).

-  You should make sure you have your **Git user.name** and ***user.email** set, to make it clear who has created Git commits.
-Again, see the  [http://git-and-github-workshop.herokuapp.com/](Git and Github) tutorial for help with this.
+  You should make sure you have your **Git user.name** and ***user.email** set, to make it clear who has created each commit.
+Again, see the [Git and Github](http://git-and-github-workshop.herokuapp.com/) tutorial for help with this.

 ## Version the project with Git